 Everywhere.
-Seriously, everywhere you go on the Dingle Peninsula, Ring of Kerry, or Beara Peninsula is a great picnic spot, but two of our favorites are very off the beaten path, so you probably won’t see another soul.
-Ryan’s Daughter helped make the Dingle Peninsula famous.
-In a quiet field about a five-minute walk from the road you can actually find the abandoned school house made famous in that film.
-Picnic here in the late afternoon when the light over the Blasket Islands is magnificent.
-About 30 minutes south of Kenmare on the Beara Peninsula there is a turnoff (away from the sea) toward Gleninchaquin, where you’ll have the waterfall and lake in an incredibly bucolic glen all to yourself.
+Seriously, everywhere you go on the Dingle Peninsula, Ring of Kerry, or Beara Peninsula is a great picnic spot.
+Two that get you far off the beaten path, so you probably won’t see another soul: In a quiet field about a five-minute walk from the road on the Dingle Peninsula, you can actually find the abandoned school house made famous in the film Ryan’s Daughter.
+Picnic here in the late afternoon, when the light over the Blasket Islands is magnificent.
+About 30 minutes south of Kenmare on the Beara Peninsula, there is a turnoff (away from the sea) toward Gleninchaquin, where you’ll have the waterfall and lake in an incredibly bucolic glen all to yourself.

 What to See and Do

-The spectacular scenery between Kenmare and Killarney.
-It’s my favorite stretch of the Ring of Kerry (see “Instagram Moment”).
+The spectacular scenery between Kenmare and Killarney on the Ring of Kerry (see “Instagram Moment”).
 Yes, it can be crowded in high season, but the views are immense, and there are some wonderful cultural highlights such as Muckross House and Gardens.

 Lorge Chocolates.
 On a quiet road between Kenmare and Glengariff, Benoit Lorge (formerly the pastry chef at award-winning Sheen Falls Lodge) creates truffles and other confections as delicious as they are beautiful to behold.
-We love to arrange chocolate-making classes for clients.
-If you don’t have time for one, at least stop in to pick up gifts to take back home.
+Jonathan can arrange chocolate-making classes; if you don’t have time for one, at least stop in to pick up gifts to take back home.

 Helen Sullivan’s pub and restaurant in Kilmackalogue, on the Beara Peninsula, is a place so charming that you won’t believe it’s for real.
 It’s smack on the sea, and the fish and famous mussels she serves are all freshly caught.
 Experiences don’t come any more authentic than at Sullivan’s.

 Kerry has received a lot of attention since the Skellig Islands off the coast were featured in Star Wars: The Force Awakens.
-Rather than venturing out in what can be very rocky seas and braving hundreds of steps and steep climbs once there, we recommend that you simply enjoy them from afar.
+Rather than venturing out in what can be very rocky seas and braving hundreds of steps and steep climbs once there, simply enjoy the islands from afar.
 The best way to do so is to detour to The Skellig Ring.
 The buses that can clog parts of the Ring of Kerry rarely venture here, and it is a lovely 18-kilometer stretch of road.

 Finally, for those who love scenic drives and are really trying to get off the beaten path, focus on the Beara Peninsula.
 While there aren’t many traditional tourist sites here, the views are majestic, and you share them with far fewer visitors than elsewhere in Kerry.

-This region is full of interesting local artisans, and we can arrange similar experiences with pottery makers, chocolatiers, and more.
+This region is full of interesting local artisans, and Jonathan can arrange similar experiences with pottery makers, chocolatiers, and more.

 Canoe, kayak or have someone take you out on a boat on the peaceful Lakes of Killarney.
 You can boat from Ross Castle, Lord Brandon’s Cottage, and other spots around Lough Leane and Muckross Lake.
 You can also try a bit of fly fishing.
 Sheen Falls Lodge is home to a beautiful stretch of river that flows into Kenmare Bay.
 Sometimes seals wait right where river meets bay for their salmon lunch!
-I love this setting for fly-fishing.
-Sheen Falls’ excellent ghillies (fishing guides) will teach you how to cast and help you find the perfect spot.
+If you’re keen to try fly fishing, Sheen Falls’ excellent ghillies (fishing guides) will teach you how to cast and help you find the perfect spot.
 If you are lucky enough to catch something you can then smoke your own catch in the hotel’s smoker!

 April, May, September, and October, when the summer crowds have gone but the fine weather remains.
 It certainly might rain (this is Ireland, after all), which just means you’ll have rainbows!
 In April, newborn lambs dot the Kerry landscape and in May the rhododendrons are electric across the countryside.
 In September, which is considered high season, leaves start turning, ushering in fall.
 April, May and October are significantly less expensive than the summer months and offer great value in Killarney and throughout Kerry.
 If you must travel during the summer high season, Kerry is still less expensive than comparable destinations in other parts of Europe.